Code-Institute-Submissions/my-travel-map/README.md

 ### 1. Strategy

-- Create a website that showcases
+- Create a website that showcases places where I have visited and where I would like to visit.
 - Create an enjoyable and easy to use website.

 ### 2. Scope

 - Fits in with my current skill-set of HTML & CSS and JavaScript
-- Easy to navigate through.
+- Easy to navigate.

 ### 3. Structure

 As the website was built on being a single page with multiple accordian options.
 The accordian options will seperate the different sections like family holidays and sporting events.

 ### 4. Skeleton